7 Ways To Boost Your Mood

 helpful suggestions to boost your mood.

 of the quickest ways to pick yourself up because it stimulates

-circulation and releases the happy hormones,
+circulation and releases the happy hormones, otherwise known as

-is in order.
+order.
 It's surprising how a little fifteen or twenty-minute rest can

 be refreshing.
 Not only that, when we nap new ideas, insights and

 solutions come to the surface from our sub-conscious.
 Thomas Edison,

 is the ultimate mood changer!
 It can take you from the depths of

-course you need not drink tea or coffee but stepping away
+course you need not drink tea or coffee but stepping away from what you

-going well or when we're having a bad day, we have a tendency to become negative
+or when we're having a bad day, we have a tendency to become negative

 Expressing your feelings to a friend or colleague can be both